rssed

 Learn how to validate exp, iat, and nbf claims in JWT access tokens to ensure your API only accepts valid tokens. [...]

-Use `scope` to Authorize Actions in Your API 🔗
+Use OAuth 2.0 Scopes to Authorize API Actions 🔗

 Learn how to use the scope claim in OAuth2 access tokens to authorize actions in your API with fine-grained permissions. [...]